Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Naturally Aspirated

-When we talk about a naturally aspirated (N/A) engine, we are referring to an engine that relies solely on atmospheric pressure to draw in air into the combustion chamber.
+When we talk about a (N/A) engine, we are referring to an engine that relies solely on atmospheric pressure to draw in air into the combustion chamber.
 Unlike turbocharged engines that use a turbocharger to force more air into the engine, a naturally aspirated engine operates purely based on the natural flow of air.
 This simplicity in design is often appreciated by automotive enthusiasts and purists who value the raw and unadulterated driving experience that a naturally aspirated engine can provide.

 Non-Turbocharged